-You might want to take a look at how to soundproof your room to permanently block unwanted sounds.
+You might want to take a look at how to soundproof your room to block unwanted sounds permanently.

 In your studio, you want comfortable headphones that you can wear for hours at a time.
 Therefore we are looking for comfort ear-pads and headband.
 If the ear-cups are also rotatable, it will offer extreme transportation and easy storage.